NovitaSari04/NovitaSari04/README.md

 ### Hi there!
 I'm Novita 👋

-My most frequently used emojis are 💃 ✨ 😭

-Byeeee
 - Currently a Data Engineer Awardee at IYKRA Data Fellowship Program 2020

 - Currently reading Storytelling with Data: A Data Visualization Guide for Business Professionals by Cole Nussbaumer Knaflic

 - Currently learning SQL for Business Analysts track at DataCamp

-- Best way to reach me is via LinkedIn
+- Best way to reach me is via [LinkedIn](https://www.linkedin.com/in/novita-sari-73a310111/)

 <!--
 **NovitaSari04/NovitaSari04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.